 Our science curriculum brings out the magic and wonder in the world around us so children can feel the awe and excitement.
 Social studies helps our children understand the world around us, often from the lens of socio-emotional learning (SEL).
 While honoring their need for independence, SEL also supports our children’s curiosity and quest for making, maintaining and understanding relationships.

-The following sections offer more details on our elementary program.
+The next few pages offer more details on our elementary program.